Your handy intro to foreskins, phimosis, and male circumcision

 The foreskin is that lovely fold of skin which covers the end – or glans – of the penis.
 When boys are born, the foreskin is connected to the head of the penis, which means you can’t pull it back.

-For most boys, the foreskin should start to separate naturally from the glans from the age of about two onwards, so it becomes retractable.
+According to the NHS, the foreskin should start to separate naturally from the glans from the age of about two onwards, so it becomes retractable.
 But as they get older, some lads might find they have difficulties with pulling back their foreskin.

 There are a few reasons why this may be happening: